IMF warns UK growth could suffer due to EU vote

 LONDON Uncertainty about the outcome of Britain's referendum on leaving the European Union could hurt its economy, the International Monetary Fund said on Friday, though it also praised the way the country has bounced back from the global financial crisis.

-In a contrast to tension in recent years between Fund staff and Chancellor George Osborne over his austerity push, IMF chief Christine Lagarde was effusive as she stood alongside him at the launch of an IMF report on Britain's economy.
+In a contrast to tension in recent years between Fund staff and finance minister George Osborne over his austerity push, IMF chief Christine Lagarde was effusive as she stood alongside him at the launch of an IMF report on Britain's economy.

 "We are saluting a very strong performance by the UK economy which is due clearly to the commitments to consistent policies which have managed to restore confidence in the British economy," she told reporters.